 Each local JATC may have additional requirements specific to the geographical area.
 Applications must be made to your local JATC.

-As an Employee Owned company in electrical construction, we are committed to our employees.
+As an electrical construction company, we are committed to our employees.
 This commitment is embodied in our competitive benefits package; which includes medical, dental, as well as flexible spending accounts, life insurance, disability income, and a 401(k) Savings Plan.

 Together, these benefits help protect employees and their dependents while giving them tax-advantaged ways to save for retirement and establish long-term financial security.